Ruben Sommaruga Dr. Dr. h.c., Univ.-Prof.

 Ruben.Sommaruga@uibk.ac.at

-He is a member of the European Academy of Sciences, of the Academy of Natural Sciences of Granada, Spain, and Fellow of the Association for the Sciences of Limnology and Oceanography (ASLO), as well as he has been awarded several international prizes including the Baldi Memorial Award in 2024 (Link to Lecture) from the International Society of Limnology (SIL), the Recognition of Professional Excellence in Limnetic Ecology by the International Ecology Institute, and the Scientific Award from the Principality of Liechtenstein among others.
-Between 2008 and 2020 he was member of the Scientific Board from the Austrian Science Fund (FWF).
+He is a member of the European Academy of Sciences and of the Academy of Natural Sciences of Granada, Spain, and Fellow of the Association for the Sciences of Limnology and Oceanography (ASLO).
+His scientific contributions have been recognized with several prestigious international awards, including the Baldi Memorial Award from the International Society of Limnology (SIL) in 2024, the Recognition of Professional Excellence in Limnetic Ecology by the International Ecology Institute, the Scientific Award from the Principality of Liechtenstein, and the Scientific Award for Exceptional Research Achievements from the University of Innsbruck in 2026, among others.
+In 2025, he was awarded a Doctor Honoris Causa degree by his alma mater in Montevideo.

 Some selected publications (see all)